top of page

 Yes!

-But in that waiting,
+But in this waiting,

-we cannot abandon this world
+we cannot abandon the world

 or the people around us